 - b.
 The tiger is big but the elephant is bigger.
 The elephant is bigger than the tiger. - d.
-The cycle is fast but the car is faster.
-The car is faster than the cycle. - f.
+The car is fast but the aeroplane is faster.
+The car is faster than the cycle. - c.
+The book is heavy but the box is heavier.
+The box is heavier than the book. - e.
 The shirt is dirty but the skirt is dirtier.
 The skirt is dirtier than the shirt.

 - To improve reading skills

 - To enhance vocabulary

-- To appreciate narrative writing
+- · To appreciate narrative writing

 - To develop comprehension skills

-1 Task
+Task

 1 .
 Reading and understanding of the text.
 20 min

-2 2.
+2 .
 Attempt Exercise A, Question 1.
 20 min

-- To increase vocabulary - · To revise and reinforce the correct use of prepositions
+- To increase vocabulary - To revise and reinforce the correct use of prepositions